100Automations/GHA-add-issue-to-project/README.md

 ### Automation triggers

 While there are many [GHA triggers](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows), this automation relies on an issue-based GitHub object to function correctly.
-Therefore setting any triggers unrelated to issues in your workflow file, will cause this GHA to return an error.
+Therefore setting any trigger unrelated to issues in your workflow file, _will_ cause this GHA to return an error.
 Triggers that work with this GHA are:

 - issue comment created